|Guide||♦||68 Triplogs||7 Topics|

 Prairie Home Companion

-Before relocating to Arizona about 3 years ago, I was a frequent visitor to the state on business.
+Before relocating to Arizona about three years ago, I was a frequent visitor to the state on business.
 During one of these business trips, I was taken on a weekend trip up to Flagstaff to go mountain biking.
 I can vividly recall Mount Humphreys and following a little-traveled forest road through a mix of pine and aspen forests.
 I remember being told that the forest road was also a stagecoach route used to ferry tourists from Flagstaff to the lip of the Grand Canyon.
-I also remember being completely gassed struggling to get oxygen into the lungs due to the elevation gain and altitude!
-I don't know exactly the mountain bike route we took some 10 years ago, but piecing my memories together with some old photos, I'm convinced it was Hart Prairie Road (aka FR151).
+I also remember being completely gassed, struggling to get oxygen into the lungs due to the elevation gain and altitude!
+I don't know precisely the mountain bike route we took some ten years ago, but piecing my memories together with some old photos, I'm convinced it was Hart Prairie Road (aka FR151).

 Researching Hart Prairie, I discover that FR151 follows much of the original Moqui stagecoach route used to transport some of the first Grand Canyon tourists from the railhead at Flagstaff to the South Rim beginning in 1892.
 The stage charged a pricey $20 per passenger for the 12-hour trip.
 The stage ceased operation when the Grand Canyon Railway was constructed from Williams to the South Rim in 1901.
 Today the 75-mile route is a popular mountain biking challenge starting from Mars Hill in Flagstaff to Grandview Point at the South Rim.
 The route is also a proposed section of the Arizona Trail.